 Acupuncture is a natural health care option for the treatment of neck pain.

-It is often combined with other tools of East Asian Medicine.
+At Dantian Health in Brunswick, Melbourne acupuncture is often combined with other tools of East Asian Medicine for the relief of neck pain.
 These include massage, moxibustion, gua sha or cupping.
-All these approaches offer a natural, drug-free alternative for neck pain relief.
-They also address the underlying causes of neck pain.
+All these approaches offer a natural, drug-free alternative for relief of neck discomfort and restoration of mobility.
+They also work to address the underlying causes of your neck issues.